-What Great Neighborhoods Do — and What We Can Do Here
+What Strong Villages Do — and What We Can Do Here

-These communities didn’t wait for permission.
-They used hard-nosed legal tools: Community Land Trusts, Shared Space engineering, and Community Shares.
+These communities used tools such as Community Land Trusts, Shared Space street design, and Community Shares.

 Here are five real examples of specific behaviors we can adopt in Coolock Village.